Cohortle-inc/cohortle/README.md

 - **Creating a Cohortz**: Navigate to the "Create Cohortz" section, fill in the details, and customize your community.
 - **Uploading Resources**: Go to your cohortz page, and use the upload feature to add resources for members.
 - **Following Cohortz**: Explore and search for cohortz to follow and receive updates.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the development of Cohortz, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact